"Brave New War” by John Robb

 Don’t take vital systems for granted and be prepared for any disruption.

 “Brave New War” is recommended for the purposes of the Diplomatic Planner.
 The Diplomatic Planner is a 12-month career development for diplomacy and internationals for professionals looking to explore or grow their expertise in the field.
 Both books are available for purchase via Amazon.
-For further recommendations, insights, case studies and practicable worksheets, please join the Grassroot Diplomat Diplomatic Academy via: www.grassrootdiplomat.org/register
+For further recommendations, insights, case studies and practicable worksheets, please join the Grassroot Diplomat Online Academy via: www.grassrootdiplomat.org/register